lorinkoz/django-pgschemas/docs/contrib.rst

 We provide a tenant aware file system storage at ``django_pgschemas.contrib.files.TenantFileSystemStorage``.
-It subclasses ``django.core.files.storage.FileSystemStorage`` and behaves like it in every aspect, except that it prepends a tenant identifier to the path and URL of all files.
+It subclasses ``django.core.storage.FileSystemStorage`` and behaves like it in every aspect, except that it prepends a tenant identifier to the path and URL of all files.